Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Concluding remarks

 \section{Concluding remarks}

-We investigated the complexity of computing the rainbow and strong rainbow connection numbers of subclasses of chordal graphs, namely split graphs and block graphs.
+We studied the complexity of computing the rainbow and strong rainbow connection numbers of subclasses of chordal graphs, namely split graphs and block graphs.
 In particular, Theorem~\ref{thm_src_chordal_hardness} shows the strong rainbow connection number is significantly harder to approximate than the rainbow connection number, even on very restricted graph classes.
 Indeed, the result should be contrasted with the fact that any split graph can be rainbow colored in linear time using at most one color more than the optimum~\citep{Chandran2012}.

-We believe our results for rainbow and strong rainbow coloring block graphs can serve as a starting point for an even more systematic study of strong rainbow coloring more general graph classes -- a topic which has received quite little attention despite the interest.
-Indeed, the investigation of the strong rainbow connection number has been deemed ``much harder than that of rainbow connection number''~\cite{Li2012}.
-To avoid confusion, we note that similar problems have been considered in e.g.\ \citep{Uchizawa2013,Lauri15}: given an edge-colored graph $G$, decide if $G$ is (strong) rainbow connected.
-We stress that known hardness results for these problems do not imply hardness results for finding optimal rainbow colorings.
+We believe our results for rainbow and strong rainbow coloring block graphs can serve as a starting point for an even more systematic study of strong rainbow coloring more general graph classes --- a topic which has received quite little attention despite the interest.
+In fact, the investigation of the strong rainbow connection number has been deemed ``much harder than that of rainbow connection number''~\cite{Li2012} (see also~\cite{Li2012} for more discussion).
+Given this observation, it is meaningful to consider the strong rainbow connection number of a most general restricted graph class (e.g., block graphs) for which the computation of the number is not known to be $\NP$-complete.

+Finally, to avoid confusion, we note that similar problems have been considered in e.g., \citep{Uchizawa2013,Lauri15}: given an edge-colored graph $G$, decide whether $G$ is (strongly) rainbow-connected.
+We stress that known hardness results for these problems do not imply hardness results for \emph{finding} rainbow colorings.
 Indeed, the problems are strictly different.

-For example, complete graphs are exactly the graphs that can be (strong) rainbow colored with a single color.
-Informally, \emph{clique-width} is a measure of how close a graph is to being a clique.
-Complete graphs, complete bipartite graphs, and block graphs have bounded clique-width~\cite{Golumbic2004}, and for each the strong rainbow connection number can be computed efficiently.
-How does the complexity of computing the strong rainbow connection number behave on bounded clique-width graphs in general?
-This is particularly interesting, as there is no easy way of describing the property of being strong rainbow colored using $k$ colors in MSO$_1$ (for an introduction, see e.g.\ \cite{Downey2013}).
-Theorem~\ref{thm_src_chordal_hardness} does not settle the question, as the constructed graph $G'$ appears to have unbounded clique-width.

-Theorem~\ref{thm_src_chordal_hardness} shows that there are graph classes for which computing the rainbow connection number is easy, while computing the strong rainbow connection number is hard.
-Block graphs seem like a good candidate for the opposite.
-We leave open the question of the complexity of rainbow coloring block graphs.
-It is arguably often the case that ``edge problems'' are hard for bounded clique-width.
-Indeed, we conjecture it is $\NP$-hard to rainbow color block graphs using the minimum number of colors.